It was the end of our summer time together.

-But then the clamoring in the car called to me, reminding me of the long journey ahead from Maine to the ferry in New London Connecticut to finally Sag Harbor, New York.
+But then the clammering in the car called to me, reminding me of the long journey ahead from Maine to the ferry in New London Connecticut to finally Long Island.

 We released each other, I scrambled into the driver’s seat, feeling relief in the obvious distraction of all these kids needing me.
-The clear and present responsibility, served to keep me moving.
+The clear responsibility in front of me served to keep me moving.

-Backing out of her short driveway, I rolled down the windows and we all cheered “goodbye Granny.”
-She raised her arm in a fist and exclaimed, “COURAGE!”
+Backing out of her short driveway, I rolled down the windows and we all cheered Bye Granny.
+She raised her arm in a fist and shouted, “COURAGE!”

 Pulling away, I was stunned, my breath hard to catch… How did she always know exactly what to say? … Courage!?

 That one word said it all in that moment.
-On one level my sister and I would need ordinary courage to face the ten hour drive ahead with a car full of excited and soon-to-be-exhausted children.
+On one level my sister and I would need obvious courage to face the ten hour drive ahead with the car full of excited and soon-to-be-exhausted kids.

 But Granny also knew that I’d need courage to leave her.
 And that she’d need courage to say goodbye to this car teaming with life, love and respect for her.

 That realization pierced my heart and took my breath away.